anuragambuja/data-engineering-gcp/BigQuery.md

   - Filter data in a table based on user conditions
   - Row level policy is applied to table
   ![image](https://user-images.githubusercontent.com/19702456/224623322-b8b93a8c-3087-4a03-9c2a-552ec7f3d6ab.png)
+- Query caching is based on exact string comparison.
+So even whitespaces can cause a cache miss.
+Queries are never cached if they exhibit non-deterministic behavior (for example, they use CURRENT_TIMESTAMP or RAND), if the table or view being queried has changed (even if the columns/rows of interest to the query are unchanged), if the table is associated with a streaming buffer (even if there are no new rows), if the query uses DML statements, or queries external data sources.
+- You can recover a deleted table only if another table with the same ID in the dataset has not been created.
+In particular, this means you cannot recover a deleted table if it is being streamed to, chances are that the streaming pipeline would have already created an empty table and started pushing rows into it. using Create or Replace table because this makes the table irrecoverable.
+- BigQuery supports user-defined functions or UDF.
+Java Script is currently the only external language supported.
+BigQuery can optimize the execution of SQL much better than it can for JavaScript.

 ```bash
 # Get details
 $ bq show --format=prettyjson dataset:tablename